-- 2.1.1 Soil will be imported to the site for the purpose of restoration above the engineered cap and protection layer. - 2.1.2 The soils to be used for restoration will be fit for purpose, both chemically and physically.
-The minimum depth of the restoration soil will be 300mm of reworked sub soils or top-soils except in tree planting areas where the soil profile will be 1 metre thick in compliance with The Landfill Directive, annex 1 paragraph 3.3 and Forestry Commission Guidance on Planting Woodlands on Landfill Sites.
+- 2.1.1 Soil used for restoration above the waste will be soils kept from site as part of the plasnning. - 2.1.2 The soils to be used for restoration will be fit for purpose, both chemically and physically.
+The minimum depth of the restoration soil will be 300mm of reworked sub soils or top-soils.